 The new Foxtel Now app is available on Telstra TV and PS4, as well as iOS and Android mobile phones and tablets – and this is a big deal.
 Foxtel Play users previously had to use the Foxtel Go app to watch content on their mobile devices.
 In SD, with no way of getting those streams onto their TV.
 Until now.

 Since Foxtel Now launched, there’s been talk of a stand-alone Foxtel Now streaming box that would make it easy to subscribe then “plug and play and stream away”.
-It’s likely to be the best, easiest and cheapest way to put Foxtel onto your TV in HD via streaming.
-Keep an eye out for our review, which will come as soon as the gadget is available!
-This article was updated October 2017.
+The Foxtel Now box is available for purchase for $99 with free shipping.

 This one’s a pretty big deal.
 Foxtel Play got HD support on Telstra TV a little while ago, but that was the only device you could stream HD on.
 And even then, most of the Anytime catch-up content was still in SD.
 Everyone else had to be content with SD across the board.